A Neural-Mean Vecchia Gaussian Process for Unified Argo Modeling: Unified GP modeling for Argo Temperature

-We propose to model an Argo variable of interest, for example, the temperature variable, using a one-stop GP regression, with the covariance function and the likelihood approximation introduced in Sections~\ref{SubSec_classicGP} and \ref{SubSec_Vecchia}, respectively, avoiding the complexities of mean function parameterization or domain partition.
-Denote by $W$ the Argo variable, we assume that within a wide spatial region,
+We propose to model an Argo variable of interest, for example, the temperature variable, using a one-stop GP regression, with the GP construction \eqref{GP_model} and the Vecchia likelihood approximation introduced in Section \ref{SubSec_Vecchia}.

-where $\mu$ is the constant mean, $C$ is the covariance function with parameter $\bftheta$, $\tau^2>0$ denotes the nugget variance and $\mathbbm{1}$ is the indicator function.

 As in \cite{yargersh22}, we define the dimensions of the domain $\domain$ to include the latitude $l$, the longitude $L$, the pressure $p$, the year $y$, and the day of the year $d$.
+We include year as an input in the covariance structure to capture inter-annual dependence in ocean temperatures.
+Incorporating it within the ARD covariance offers a flexible, data-driven approach for determining the relevance/importance of covariates.
 At a given latitude, longitudes of $180^\circ$E ($L=180$) and $180^\circ$W ($L=-180$) correspond to the same physical location.
 Therefore, we represent the circular variable $L$ using $L_s=\sin(\pi L/180)$ and $L_c=\cos(\pi L/180)$.
 To account for seasonality and ensure continuity between December and January, we similarly transform $d$ into $d_s=\sin(2\pi d/365)$ and $d_c=\cos(2\pi d/365)$.
 Thus, each input vector is seven-dimensional, $\bs = (l,L_s,L_c,p,y,d_s,d_c)$.
 For benchmarking experiments restricted to a single month (aggregated over multiple years), we omit $d_s$ and $d_c$, assuming strong intra-month temporal correlation and favoring model parsimony.